Wolverine971/9takes/src/blog/enneagram/enneagram-concepts.md

 previewHtml: ''
 ---

+<p class="firstLetter">This blog outlines the key idea of the Enneagram System.</p>

-<p class="firstLetter">The Enneagram is divided into nine distinct personality types, each with its own unique set of traits, strengths, and weaknesses.
-Furthermore there are 3 triads or centers of intelligence relating to 3 core emotions.
-From there the system goes deeper exploring where each type goes to in stress and comfort.</p>
+The Enneagram is divided into nine distinct personality types, each with its own unique set of traits, strengths, and weaknesses.

+There are 3 triads or centers of intelligence which relate to 3 core emotions with 3 personality types within each triad.
+Each Enneagram type is connected to 2 other enneagram types which describe how the Enneagram type thinks feels and behaves when in stress and comfort.

 ## The Nine Personality Types